GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ---
 title: Stay awake with the WakeLock API
-subhead: The Wake Lock API provides a way to prevent the device from dimming or locking the screen or prevent the device from going to sleep when an application needs to keep running.
+subhead: The Wake Lock API provides a way to prevent the device from dimming or locking the screen when an application needs to keep running.
 authors:
   - petelepage
   - thomassteiner